P. A. Mohammed Riyas

-P. A. Mohammed Riyas is an Indian politician currently serving as the Minister for Public Works Department and Tourism, Government of Kerala.
-He is the Kerala state committee member of the far left CPI(M), and a former All India President of the DYFI.
+P. A. Mohammed Riyas is an Indian politician previously served as the Minister for Tourism, Public Works and Youth Affairs, Government of Kerala.
+He is the Kerala state committee member of the left CPI(M), and a former All India President of the DYFI.

 Early life, family and education

 Riyas was born in Kozhikode.
 His father P. M. Abdul Khader, was a police officer who got promoted and retired with a conferred IPS.

 Riyas did his schooling at St. Joseph's Boys' Higher Secondary School, Kozhikode and joined Farook College, Kozhikode for his pre-degree education.
 He continued in the same college for his under-graduate degree in BCom.
-Later he secured a law degree from Government Law College, Kozhikode.
+Later he earned his law degree from Government Law College, Kozhikode.

 Personal life

 He married Dr. Sameeha Saithalavi in 2002.

-In 2015, Sameeha accused Riyas of bisexuality as well as mental and physical abuse.
+In 2015, Sameeha accused Riyas of mental and physical abuse.
 The court issued an interim order for police protection for Sameeha and her children.
-Divorced in 2015, they have two sons.
-On 15 June 2020, he married T. Veena Vijayan, the daughter of Kerala Chief Minister Pinarayi Vijayan.
+Divorced in 2015, they have two sons: Ishan Muhammed and Rayyan Muhammed On 15 June 2020, he married T. Veena Vijayan, the daughter of then Kerala Chief Minister Pinarayi Vijayan.